Jandsy/ml_finance_imperial/README.md

 * For those who'd like to execute the scripts locally, consider using Jupyter Notebook.
 Check out this [tutorial](https://test-jupyter.readthedocs.io/en/latest/install.html) on how to install Jupyter through Anaconda for detailed guidance.

 ## Introduction to Python
-* For students that are beginners in Python, we highly recommend to follow this Session [Introduction to Python](Additional_Materials/Programming_Session_0.ipynb).
-Fell free to ask questions about it.
+* For students who are beginners in Python, we highly recommend following this [Introduction to Python](Additional_Materials/Programming_Session_0.ipynb).
+Feel free to ask questions about it.

 ## Syllabus